lindleyw/autonav/readme.txt

 ends in a dash followed by two numbers with an 'x' inbetween.
 You will have to rename your original picture before uploading it into Wordpress.

+= AutoNav does not detect a child page's, or a post's, thumbnail. =

+Double-check that you have explicitly set a Featured Image for the post or page.
+Merely invoking [autonav] in a post or page, although that can cause a gallery to be displayed, does not set a featured image.

+= How do I use the addons? =

+In your AutoNav plugin's directory you should find a file, addons.zip which contains several add-on plugins in a subdirectory.
+Move only the files you wish to use, into the same directory as the autonav-wl.php file itself.
+Then enable whichever addons you wish.

 = How do I use excerpts with pages and posts? =

 Examples of displaying excerpts: